aprksy/blog-posts/c++/uniform-initialization.md

 ```

 #### The *strongly prefer `std::initializer_list`* constructor
 *Strongly prefer `std::initializer_list`* constructor is actually a process of constructor overload resolution within a class.
 The first phase of the resolution is to inspect if there's a constructor that has `std::initializer_list` as a single parameter.
 This is why it is said to be *strongly prefer `std::initializer_list` constructor*.
+Please refer to *C++ standards 's draft in the *Reference* section below.

 To be clear, let's imagine we have a class with overloaded constructor, first with whatever parameters (in the following example using `int` and `float`) and another one with `std::initializer_list` parameter.
 ```c++